Thai Food Made Easy | Pulled Pork In Chinese Spices

 Method

-– Mix light ,dark soy sauce with sugar and garlic and rub the mixture on the pork.
-Then salt and ground black pepper.
-Leave it for 1 hour .
+– Mix light and dark soy sauce with sugar and garlic then rub the mixture on the pork.
+Add salt and ground black pepper.
+Leave it for 1 hour.

 – Dry the pork skin with a kitchen towel.
-Then put the pork in a baking tray and then the oven at 220 Celsius for 20-25 minutes.
+Then put the pork in a baking tray and into the oven at 220 Celsius for 20-25 minutes.

 – Put the Chinese spices on a low heat pan and gently dry fry them for approx 10 minutes.

--Cover the baking tray with foil and put in back in the oven for 3 hours.
+-Cover the baking tray with foil and put back in the oven for 3 hours.

 – Take this pulled pork in Chinese Spices out of baking tin.
-Use the sif to strain the spices and vegetable away but use the gravy.
+Use a sieve to strain the spices and vegetables away but keep the gravy.

 Tips: